-Karnataka alliance on the edge as 8 MLAs set to resign; more to follow
+Karnataka alliance on the edge as 8 Congress, 3 JD(S) MLAs submit resignation

-Bengaluru, July 06: Karnataka could soon face a political crisis with eight Congress- JD(S) MLAs ready with their resignations to switch sides.
-If the resignation rumours comes true, JDS-Congress strength will be reduced to 111.
-BJP has 105 MLAs.
+Bengaluru, July 06: Karnataka could soon face a political crisis with eleven Congress- JD(S) MLAs eight from the Congress and three of the Janata Dal Secular (JDS) - submitted their resignations to the Speaker's secretary on Saturday.

-According to the reports, disgruntled leaders of coalition government including Ramesh Jarkiholi, BC Patil, Mahesh Kumatalli, Prathapgouda Patil, Shivaram Hebbar, Subba Reddy while the MLAs from the JD(S) are H Vishwanath, Narayana Gowda and K Gopalaiah.

-Another batch of Congress MLAs Ramalinga Reddy, Sowmya Reddy, N Muniratna, ST Somashekar and Byrathi Basavaraj have also arrived at the speaker's office.
+If accepted, the resignations will bring down the tally of Congress-JD(S) coalition down to 1o5 in 225- member House, signalling trouble for the ruling combine.
+The BJP has 105 seats, while the BSP and KPJ each have one seat.

-Speaking to reporters, senior congress leader Ramalinga Reddy said "I have come to submit my resignation to speaker.
+Earlier, speaking to reporters, senior congress leader Ramalinga Reddy said "I have come to submit my resignation to speaker.
 I don't know about my daughter(Congress MLA Sowmya Reddy), she is an independent woman."

 "I am not going to blame anyone in the party or the high command.
 I somewhere feel I was being neglected over some issues.
 That is why I have taken this decision," he said.